aelr/famous-commonjs-converter/Readme.md

 1. `npm install -g browserify` (if not already installed)
 2. `browserify example/browserify-app.js > example/browserify-built.js`
-3. Open `example/browserify.html in a browser`.
+3. Open `example/browserify.html` in a browser.
 The example used is from the [Famo.us examples](https://github.com/Famous/examples) repo.

 It brings in all used modules into a file, ready for minimization.